 - Discard gloves after handling EtBr.

-- Do not dispose EtBr with regular chemicals.
-It is a highly mutagenic and carcinogenic hence place it in a separate sealed container and follow waste disposal management guideline for EtBr or do as indicated by manufactures protocol.
+- Do not dispose of EtBr with regular chemicals.
+It is highly mutagenic and carcinogenic therefore place it in a separate sealed container and follow waste disposal management guideline for EtBr or do as indicated by manufactures protocol.

 Article written by: Tushar Chauhan